Natalie Wong Christensen, LMU SFTV '23

 Natalie Christensen is a second year film production student in the School of Film and Television at Loyola Marymount University.
 She just wrapped her first feature film, Camp Rebel, in August of 2021, which she wrote, directed, produced, and scored.

-Along with her film, she has been a pianist for fourteen years, and produces music scores as well as solo work.
-In 2020 she released her sophomore album "Accidental Wine" under the artist name Renaissance Woman.
+Along with her film, she has been a pianist for fifteen years, and produces music scores as well as solo work.

 -"The Astral Project" Official Selection, Indy Shorts International Film Festival (Indianapolis, IN, Academy Award Qualifying)

--"Monumental" First Place for Filmmakers Under 20, Oliver White Hill Film Competition (Richmond, Virginia)
+-"Monumental" First Place Award for Filmmakers Under 20, Oliver White Hill Film Competition (Richmond, Virginia)

 -"Pemberton Palms" Official Selection, Big Apple Screenplay Competition (New York, New York)

 -"Long Lost" Official Selection, BAM!
 Film Festival (Angleton, Texas)